Can You Take Probiotics With Antibiotics? Yes, Here’s How

 Some would recommend taking probiotics at least two hours before or after antibiotics to maximize the benefit.

-It’s ok to do this, but if that makes the medication schedule too complicated, we just have our clients take them at the same time of day.
-It’s better to take probiotics and antibiotics together than to not take them at all.
+It’s ok to do this, but if that makes the medication schedule too complicated, we just have our clients take them at the same time.
+It’s better to take probiotics and antibiotics together than not to take them at all.

 What About Probiotic Foods?